 Experience a Luxury Tour Around Sri Lanka

-This is a Luxury tour around Sri Lanka for the visitors who would like to spend their holiday on this beautiful island, you can visit the most famous attractions as possible on this 10-day trip. undoubtedly this tour will be an unforgettable experience for you
+This is a Luxury tour around Sri Lanka for visitors who would like to spend their holiday on this beautiful island, you can visit the most famous attractions as possible on this 10-day trip. undoubtedly this tour will be an unforgettable experience for you.

 Day 1: Airport to Polonnaruwa – Sigiriya (L, D)

 Meet and greet at the Airport.
 Take directly to ancient Polonnaruwa city. on the way you can have lunch.